d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 ### Default Initialization

-In the previous sections, e.g., in :numref:`sec_linear_concise`, we used a normal distribution with 0 mean and 0.01 variance to initialize the values of our weights.
+In the previous sections, e.g., in :numref:`sec_linear_concise`, we used a normal distribution to initialize the values of our weights.
-If we don't specify the initialization method, the framework will use a default random initialization method, which often works well in practice for moderate problem sizes.
+If we do not specify the initialization method, the framework will use a default random initialization method, which often works well in practice for moderate problem sizes.

 ### Xavier Initialization